 Today, investing in at least some form of digital marketing is a necessity for any business that wants to get noticed in a highly competitive digital marketing ecosystem.
-They usually invest in conversion-boosting tactics like social networking, creating killer content, and paid advertising.
+They usually invest in conversion-boosting tactics like social networking, creating killer content, and paid to advertise for their real estate digital marketing performance.
 However, there is another very important element that is often forgotten, namely monitoring online performance.

 Set clear business objectives

 Of course, your ultimate objective is likely to generate more leads and sales, but to measure how you’re tracking towards that goal you need to break your activity down into goals using the SMART goal setting principle.

 SMART goals should be specific, measurable, achievable, realistic, and timely.

 As an example, one goal might be to increase brand awareness, in which case you should be focused on driving more traffic to your website within a specific time frame.
 Another goal might be lead generation and you can track how many more (or fewer) leads you’re generating on your website each month.

 Real estate professionals are usually dealing with multiple target segments from first home buyers, second home buyers, investors, and vendors.

 Many agencies decide to go with a broad, uniform approach with their marketing, but this ‘one size fits all’ method means that more often than not, your digital marketing efforts don’t generate the responses you want.

 To get attention and turn an audience into potential leads, you need to segment your content and messaging.
 Include the needs and problems to be solved for each of your targets in your marketing strategy to improve cut-through and engagement.

 Social media is a great asset in terms of getting to know your target segments better as it enables two-way conversation and allows you to learn which segment is most interested in your services.